entropyxyz/entropy-docs/docs/03-Validators.md

 [`entropy-core`](https://github.com/entropyxyz/entropy-core) is run by validator nodes in the Entropy network.
 It has two different binaries, both of which are run by each validator node:

 - The Entropy blockchain, built with [Substrate](https://docs.substrate.io/).
-- The [Threshold server](https://github.com/entropyxyz/entropy-core/tree/master/crypto/server) which has an HTTP API based on [Axum](https://docs.rs/axum)
+- The [Threshold signature server](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server) which has an HTTP API based on [Axum](https://docs.rs/axum)

 If you are interested in how to interact with the Entropy network, rather than how it works on the back end, you might want to jump to the [SDK documentation](SDK).